docpad-archive/documentation/Hosting.md

 	1. Create an A Record for your domain pointing to that IP address

-1. Do a deploy to your server.
+1. Do a deploy to your hosting provider.
 Follow the guide of your hosting provider in order to do this.

 	1. [Here is the guide for Heroku](http://devcenter.heroku.com/articles/node-js)